en4343/CRSF-Tracker/README.md

 Servos: 2PCS DS3218 20kg 270-Degree Servos (Full metal gear, high torque, waterproof.
 You absolutely need the 270° version for proper pan rotation).

 Display: ELEGOO 0.96 Inch OLED Display (Must be 4-Pin I2C, and must use the SSD1306 chip.
-Do not buy the 1.3" SH1106 versions!)
+Do not buy the 1.3" SH1106 versions!).

 Ground Station GPS: Any standard FPV GPS module with a UBlox chip (e.g., BN-220, Walksnail M10, Matek M10).

-Power Supply (BEC): A high-quality 5V BEC capable of at least 3A-5A continuous draw.
+Power Supply (BEC): Castle Creations 10A BEC.
+A high-quality 5V BEC capable of at least 3A-5A continuous draw.
 Note: Do not power the heavy 20kg servos directly from the ESP32's 5V pin, you will fry the board!
 Use a dedicated BEC wired to the servos, and share the common ground.

+Switches: 2X Momentary Button Switches.

-Wiring: Wago lever nuts/connectors (Highly recommended for cleanly splitting the 5V and Ground lines).
+Wiring: 2X Wago lever nuts/connectors (Highly recommended for cleanly splitting the 5V and Ground lines.
+Home Depot also sells these and probably other hardware stores near you.
+One Wago has all your grounds connected together and the other all your positive leads connected together).

+(Highly Recommended) Resistors: 2x 1kΩ - 4.7kΩ resistors (to place inline on the servo signal wires).

 (Optional) Compass: Adafruit BNO085 9-DOF IMU.
+Note, I went with this chip because it doesn't require calibration like drone GPS chips.

 (Optional) Trim Knob: Standard 10k linear potentiometer.

+🖨️ 3D Model Files
+The custom 3D-printed parts for the pan/tilt mechanics and electronics housing can be found here: MakerWorld: CRSF Antenna Tracker

 💻 Software & Library Requirements
+The software used to compile the code and load it onto the ESP32 is the Arduino IDE.

 Before compiling, you must install the following libraries via the Arduino IDE Library Manager (Sketch -> Include Library -> Manage Libraries):

 ESP32Servo by Kevin Harrington